 How can we help prevent it in Kentucky?

-The potential introduction of this virus to Kentucky through the movement of animals for commercial and recreational activities is a serious concern.
+Movement of infected rabbits and contaminated materials poses the greatest risk of spreading RHDV2 to new areas.
+Therefore, the potential spread of this virus in Kentucky through the movement of animals for commercial and recreational activities is a serious concern.

 Defining Suspicious Rabbit Mortalities